jbaars/Batt_Sust_Model/README.md

 ## Usage

-There are two ways to use the model, using Python code or a graphical user interface:
+There are two ways to use the model, using Python code or a graphical user interface: <br>
 `Coding:`
 First, using Python code to develop your own models.
 Each satellite layer can be used in isolation (e.g. cost or emission layer) or in an integrated way.
 Several example notebooks are added to the repository:
 * [Battery design example](https://github.com/jbaars2/Batt_Sust_Model/blob/main/example%20notebooks/Battery%20design/Example%20notebook%20battery%20design.ipynb): several examples of automating BatPaC and adding a vehicle model